Ariana Grande Will Perform At The Grammys — Is This “Thank U, Next” To Last Year’s Drama?

 If we’re using the Grammys performance guidelines to inform our guesses as to which songs Grande might perform this year, it is anyone’s guess.
 Based on her nominations, she could perform anything from “thank u, next,” to “7 rings” to her single “boyfriend” with Social House, but we have been waiting the past year for this performance, so what’s a couple more weeks?

-The 62nd Grammy Awards air on Sunday, January 26 on CBS at 8 p.m.
+The 62nd Grammy Awards air on Sunday, January 26 on ET Canada at 8 p.m.
 ET.

 Advertisement